monstergdc/MonsterDelphiComponents/README.md

 - TGradientImage - simple visual component that represents various types of gradient.
   It can also draw color map, paint [RBG|HSL]=f(x, y) functions, and render to external canvas.
+- TArrow component - simple visual component that represents an arrow.
+  Parameters include: length, angle, color, line width also len and angle of the 'pointy' part.

 ![demo screenshot](/demo.png?raw=true "demo screenshot")